-Performance management will occur naturally as part of the mentoring and coaching process but sometimes there are situations that warrant some more specific advice.
+Performance management will occur naturally as part of the mentoring and coaching process but sometimes there are situations that warrant more specific advice.

 Dealing with difficult conversations

-We have offered best-practice guidelines on how to deal with these scenarios.
+We've offered best-practice guidelines on how to deal with these scenarios.

 Situation one: the phone

-Asking your employee for a ten minute chat.
+Asking your employee for a quick chat.

-- Explain to your employee the business case for restricting the use of their phone at work.
+- Explain the business case for restricting the use of their phone at work.
 For example, ‘it’s a safety issue and I don’t want to be the one to tell your parents something happened to you’, or ‘it’s a rule we have in the business because it takes the focus away from our job and our customers’.

 - Also, if you make this a rule, it must apply to every member of staff, not just the young ones.